noaione/yuusha-shoukan-ln/sources/v02/chapter2.md

 Also, Lunamaria-san, please stop calmly throwing your tsukkomis there.

-Ah, sh\*t...
+Ah, shit...
 I'm going to lose... my consciousness again...

 After shaking my body in mid-air for a while, I don't know if Lilia-san finally regained her composure, she was now repeatedly saying her apologies while making